asmanarutoz/EZ2get/README.md

 - **Develop CSS** style sheets up to our high standards.
 - **Demystify website** terminology, HTML, CSS, etc.
-- **Showcase Brian** that using GitHub to ease his burden of programming everything sucks a fair bit less.
+- **Showcase Brian** that using GitHub to ease his burden of programming everything so it sucks a fair bit less.
 - Making it **EZ-er 2 Get** stuff done on a timely manner!